 Built-In Tip Calculations

 If you’re in the business of providing services, chances are you rely on tips to make your revenue goals (or you really appreciate them as an added bonus).
-Using a payment processor like Schedulicity Pay means that tips are built right into the checkout process, which is a great way to increase your tip revenue.
+Using a payment processor, like with Schedulicity Unlimited, means that tips are built right into the checkout process, which is a great way to increase your tip revenue.

 How to Pick the Right Contactless Payment Option for Your Business